Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Method

 \textbf{Scene Graph Initialization.} To obtain a scene graph representation, the node feature is initialized as $\mathcal{X}_{\mathcal{V}} = \mathcal{X}' \in \mathbb{R}^{m\times d_{\text{enc}}}$, which is further propagated to obtain a $m^2$ one-to-one edges $\mathcal{X}_{\mathcal{E}}$.
 Each edge feature $\mathcal{X}_{\mathcal{E}} \in \mathbb{R}^{m\times m\times (2d_{\text{enc}}+9)}$ contains the features of two nodes ($2d_{\text{enc}}$), and additional $\mathbb{R}^{9}$ features, \ie, two objects' centers and their relative offsets.

-\textbf{Twinning Attention.} To fully utilize the language and scene graph information to mutually enhance the performance of two tasks, we exploit a modified twinning attention~\cite{SGGpoint} that uses both `edge-to-node' and `node-to-edge' aggregation to update the graph features.
-This mechanism takes nodes and edges of a scene graph as the inputs, and generates their enhanced representation.
+\textbf{Twinning Attention.} To fully utilize the language and scene graph information to mutually enhance the performance of two tasks, we adopt the twinning attention, a graph convolution operator proposed in \cite{SGGpoint}.
+This mechanism takes nodes and edges of a scene graph as the inputs and generates their enhanced representation $\mathcal{X}_{\mathcal{V}}'$ and $\mathcal{X}_{\mathcal{E}_{i, j}}'$.
 In specific, two steps are introduced for feature updating: edge-to-node and node-to-edge.

 (1) \textit{edge-to-node}: It first updates node features through bidirectional edge attention.
 Given a node pair $(i,j)$, it considers both the relationship from node $i$ to $j$ and the inverse one from $j$ to $i$.
 In particular, for the $i$-th node feature $\mathcal{X}_{\mathcal{V}_{i}}$, it conducts feature aggregation within both row and column of the edges feature (\ie, $\mathcal{X}_{\mathcal{E}_{i,:}}$ and $\mathcal{X}_{\mathcal{E}_{:,i}}$) by